towicode/cyverse-scanner/README.md

-# Quagga - Create React App
+# Quagga - CyVerse Scanner

 This is an example of a Create React App implementation of QuaggaJS's live barcode scanner, based on